Create a second room

 command, but this can be manually overridden if desired.

-For more detail on the order of events in Escoria, see : https://docs.escoria-framework.org/en/devel/advanced/escoria_architecture.html#game-start-sequence
+For more details on the order in which events are processed in Escoria, see : https://docs.escoria-framework.org/en/devel/advanced/escoria_architecture.html#game-start-sequence

 Setting the character’s start position in each room

-Create a new ESC script “room_pub.esc” and attach it as
+Create a new ASHES script “room_pub.esc” and set it as

 :setup